leadpresence/NewGlobeTHT/README.md

-# Student Traker App in JeTpAck Compose 📚
+# Student Traker App in Android Jetpack Compose 📚

-Welcome to our Student Management App!
+Welcome to our Student Traker App!
 This modern Android application helps educators and administrators manage student information efficiently and effectively.

 ## What Does This App Do? 🎯